PatHealy/TweepyHashtagSearch/README.md

 # TweepyHashtagSearch
 A simply python script using Tweepy that generates a spreadsheet of tweets that have used a given hashtag.
+Due to limitations in the twitter API, this can only get tweets created in the past 7 days.

 ## Usage
 ```